14th Wisconsin Legislature

 The Fourteenth Wisconsin Legislature convened from January 9, 1861, to April 17, 1861, in regular session.
 The legislature re-convened in special session from May 15, 1861, to May 27, 1861, at the request of Wisconsin Governor Alexander Randall, to approve funding for a brigade of volunteers for the American Civil War.

 Senators representing odd-numbered districts were newly elected for this session and were serving the first year of a two-year term.
 Assembly members were elected to a one-year term.
 Assembly members and even-numbered senators were elected in the general election of November 6, 1860.
 Senators representing even-numbered districts were serving the second year of their two-year term, having been elected in the general election held on November 8, 1859.

+The governor of Wisconsin during this entire term was Republican Alexander Randall, of Waukesha County, serving the second year of his second two-year term, having won re-election in the 1859 Wisconsin gubernatorial election.